andyhoanghuu/docker-magento/README.md

 8. Open up `src/pub/index.php`, and set a breakpoint near the end of the file.
 Go to `Run > Debug 'magento2.test'`, and open up a web browser.
 Ensure the Chrome Xdebug helper is enabled by clicking on it > Debug.
 Navigate to your Magento store URL, and Xdebug within PHPStorm should now trigger the debugger and pause at the toggled breakpoint.

-> For more details on how everything works, see the extended [setup readme](https://github.com/markshust/docker-magento/blob/master/SETUP.md).